-Despite legislation in effect such as the Fair Housing Act, which protects people of color from discriminatory practices, African Americans and Latinos are routinely denied standard mortgage loans at higher rates than white Americans.
+Despite legislation, such as the Fair Housing Act, which has been in effect for more than 50 years and protects people of color from discriminatory practices, African Americans and Latinos are routinely denied standard mortgage loans at higher rates than white Americans.

 Get Homeowner’s Insurance From a Top Provider — Free Quote Here >>